Insourced engineering team

 Over the course of both COVID-19, and post-IR35, over half of the interim workforce moved over to permanent roles.
 This transition has driven a scarcity in specialist interim workers, meaning that the market is far more competitive and expensive than ever before.

-I advise businesses to keep things simple, and short.
-The interim market is fast paced, so a three or four stage interview process will severely reduce your candidate pool, as other businesses will likely hire the best candidates first.
-Utilising a shorter 1 or 2 stage process is essential to optimise access to interim talent.
-Working with a single, reliable recruitment organisation will enable you to offer your candidates a higher-quality experience, while speeding up the overall time to hire.
+I advise businesses to keep things simple and short.
+The interim market is fast-paced, so a three or four stage interview process will severely reduce your candidate pool, as other businesses will likely hire the best candidates first.
+Utilising a shorter 1 or 2-stage process is essential to optimise access to interim talent.
+Working with a single, reliable recruitment organisation will enable you to offer your candidates a higher-quality experience while speeding up the overall time to hire.
 Our Search by SRG team supported our client in Biotech with interim executive support within 3 weeks, before finding a permanent hire.
-SRG’s swift, and streamlined approach to this project illustrates the power behind working with a trusted recruitment partner.
+SRG’s swift, streamlined approach to this project illustrates the power of working with a trusted recruitment partner.